 Medicaid rights of due process are extended to persons who participate in the DD MOCDD Waiver.
 Participants have the right to appeal anytime adverse decisions are made or actions are taken.
+Upon notification of the intent to appeal an adverse action, services are automatically continued until resolution of the appeal.
+Notification of appeal can be made either verbally or in writing to the DMH and/or DSS, MHD.

-When adverse action is necessary such as termination, reduction of services, suspension of services, etc. the support coordinator employed by the Division of DD Regional Office or Targeted Case Management Entity is responsible for notifying the participant in writing at least 10 days prior to any action being taken.
+When adverse action is necessary such as termination, reduction of services, suspension of services, etc. the support coordinator employed by the Division of DD Regional Office or TCM entity is responsible for notifying the participant in writing at least 10 days prior to any action being taken.
+Waiver participants have free choice of provider and have the choice of HCBS or institutional services.

-Individuals have appeal rights through the Department of Mental Health and Department of Social Services, MO HealthNet Division.
-While not required to do so, individuals are encouraged to begin with the Department of Mental Health's appeal process.
-The individual may, however, appeal to the MO HealthNet Division, before, during and after exhausting the Department of Mental Health process.
-However, once the individual begins the appeal process with the Department of Social Services, all appeal rights with the Department of Mental Health end since any decision by the single State Medicaid Agency would supercede a decision by Department of Mental Health.
+Individuals have appeal rights through the DMH and DSS, MHD.
+While not required to do so, individuals are encouraged to begin with the DMH's appeal process.
+The individual may, however, appeal to the MHD, before, during and after exhausting the DMH process.
+However, once the individual begins the appeal process with the DSS, all appeal rights with the DMH end since any decision by the single State Medicaid Agency would supersede a decision by DMH.